Skip to main content

 The total yield reaches 1.70%/year.
 Without the tax advantage, it falls to 0.98%.

-Over 9 years, the cumulative difference in net income is in the order of 40,000 to 50,000 euros in favour of older property under LMNP.
+Over 9 years, older property under LMNP produces around 99,000 euros of net rental income against 49,000 euros for the Pinel: a 50,000 euro gap.
+With the Pinel tax reduction included, the gap narrows to around 14,000 euros, but the Pinel needed 125,000 euros more capital to get there.
 And at resale, older property sells at market price, while Pinel property suffers a 15 to 25% discount compared to the new-build purchase price, since secondary market buyers know full well that the property was overpaid.

 Discover how Home Select can support you